 Contact An Insurance Dispute Lawyer With Lipton Law Today

 At Lipton Law, we aren’t like other law offices.
 We value each attorney-client relationship very highly.
 Not only do we provide personalized attention to our clients, but we always prioritize what is best for your case.
-If you were in an accident and you’re struggling to obtain a fair settlement, we’re here to give you the edge you need.
+If you were in an accident and you’re struggling to obtain a fair settlement, we’re here to give you the edge you need and the tools to fight for justice.
 To schedule a free consultation with us, please call 248-557-1688 today.